Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

-where $\err{\set{u,v}}$ is called the \emph{uncertainty}, or the \emph{weight}, of the edge $\set{u,v}$.
-Each edge is also associated with a propagation delay $\delay_{\set{u,v}}$ that bounds the time needed to send a message from $u$ to $v$ and vice versa.
 In the sequel, we refer to estimate edges of the sort described above simply as \emph{edges}; similarly, when we say ``the graph'' we mean the estimate graph.
 We do not reason explicitly about the communication graph, as the salient aspects of communication are encapsulated by the estimate layer.

-\paragraph{Dynamic networks.} We consider dynamic networks over a fixed set of nodes $V$, where we denote $n \coloneq |V|$.
+\paragraph{Dynamic networks.} We consider dynamic networks over a fixed set of nodes $V$ of size $n \coloneq |V|$.
 Edge insertions and removals are modeled as discrete events controlled by a worst-case adversary.
 In keeping with the abstract representation from~\cite{kuhn09b}, we say that there is an \emph{estimate edge} $\set{u,v}$ between two nodes $u,v\in V$ at time $t\geq 0$ iff $u$ and $v$ have a means of obtaining clock value estimates about each other at time $t$.
 As explained above, this does not necessarily mean that there is a direct communication link between $u$ and $v$ at time $t$.